-- Always initiate the Join Cluster operation from the unit which needs to inherit the configuration.
+- Always initiate the Join Cluster operation from the unit that needs to inherit the configuration.
 The unit from which the join cluster is initiated will have its configuration overwritten.
-To ensure that the Backup unit has NO previous configuration settings, invoke Clear Configuration from the ADVANCED > Troubleshooting page to restore the unit to its initial configuration.
+To ensure that the backup unit has no previous configuration settings, invoke Clear Configuration from the ADVANCED > Troubleshooting page to restore the unit to its initial configuration.

 - From the ADVANCED > High Availability page on the Barracuda Web Application Firewall 2, do the following:

 - Enter the same Cluster Shared Secret, and click Save Changes.
 Both units in a cluster must have the same Cluster Shared Secret to communicate with each other.

 - In the Clustered Systems section, enter the WAN IP address of the Barracuda Web Application Firewall 1, and click Join Cluster.
 Never cancel a Join Cluster in progress.
 The unit from which the Join Cluster is executed becomes the designated backup unit.
 That is, Barracuda Web Application Firewall 1 becomes Primary and Barracuda Web Application Firewall 2 becomes Backup.

 - On each Barracuda Web Application Firewall, refresh the ADVANCED > High Availability page, and verify the following:

 - Each system’s WAN IP address appears in the Clustered Systems list.